prysmaticlabs/documentation/website/docs/install/install-with-script.md

 You should have an execution node running locally on `http://localhost:8545` before proceeding.

-To verify that your execution node is properly configured and running, TODO.
+To verify that your execution node is properly configured and running on port `8545`, TODO. (geth has checking connectivity here -> https://geth.ethereum.org/docs/interface/peer-to-peer )

-Create a directory called `ConsensusLayer` on your SSD [todo: this can be anything].
+Create a directory called `ConsensusLayer` on your SSD [<a href='#footnote-7'>7</a>].
 Navigate to this directory from your terminal.

 <Tabs groupId="network" defaultValue="win" values={[
     {label: 'Windows', value: 'win'},